 The response we have had from attendees at Sharon May-Davis’ workshops has been fantastic and it is great that horse owners are wanting to broaden their equine education for their favourite equine friends.
-For workshop dates and registration, please visit our Workshops Page.
+For workshop dates and registration, please follow the link below.

 M.App.Sc.
 (Rural) – 4 equine thesi B.App.Sc.
 (Equine) Advanced Certification Horse Management (1 year full time study) Equine Body Work: Advanced Equine Massage ; Equine Myofascial Release; Equine Cranio-sacral Techniques; Certificate of Honour (Honourary) Midway College Kentucky.

 Sharon May-Davis is a world-renowned Equine Therapist and Scientist.
 Her experience with performance horses has spanned nearly 45 years and boasts clients representing Australia in four equestrian disciplines.
 Her practical applications have been supported by an array of academic qualifications that have been obtained at Tertiary and University levels in Australia and the United States of America.
 These include a Bachelor of Applied Science (Equine), a Research and Coursework Master’s Degree (4 Equine Thesi) and numerous Equine Therapeutic qualifications and currently completing her Ph.D.